 Step 4: Explore PhD Positions in the Chosen Countries

 Now that you have shortlisted targeted countries, defined your research interests, and prepared the required documents, it is time to search for PhD positions in these countries.
-The most reliable and updated sources to find a PhD are universities’ websites, but it is time-consuming to visit them one by one.
+The most reliable and updated sources for finding PhD positions are universities’ websites, but it is time-consuming to browse them one by one.
 Alternatively, you can use platforms like Applyindex, AcademicPositions, EURAXESS, FindAPhD, and PhDPortals to search for PhD positions and PhD scholarships worldwide in one place.
 Many parameters play a role here, and you should have answers to the following questions:

-• Do you have competitive language proficiency test results (e.g., IELTS =7 or equivalent in other tests)?
+- Do you have competitive language proficiency test results as an international student (e.g., IELTS =7 or equivalent in other tests)?

-• Which university range can your CV take you?
+- Which university range can your CV take you?
 In other words, what is your CV strength?
-(Its answer is important if you seek fully-funded positions.)
+(The answer is important if you seek fully-funded positions.)

-• Do you want to do your PhD in a non-university research institute like Mac Planck in Germany or Institut Pasteur in France, or do you prefer to do it at a university?
-(Its answer is important if you are interested in an academic-industrial collaborative PhD position.)
+- Do you want to find a PhD in a non-university research institute like Mac Planck in Germany or Institut Pasteur in France, or do you prefer to find a PhD at a university?
+(The answer is important if you are interested in an academic-industrial collaborative PhD position.)

-• Do you target individual PhD or structured PhD program positions?
-(Its answer is important if the length of your PhD matters to you.
+- Do you target individual PhD or structured PhD program positions?
+(The answer is important if the length of your PhD matters to you.
 Individual PhDs are shorter as explained previously in this article.)

-• Do you target PhD programs in the USA, Canada, and the UK that provide teaching assistantship (TA) funding?
-(Its answer is important if your English proficiency test score is high, especially the Speaking Skill section.)
+- Do you target PhD programs in the USA, Canada, and the UK that provide teaching assistantship (TA) funding?
+(The answer is important if your English proficiency test score is high, especially the Speaking Skill section.)

-• Do you want to apply for PhD scholarships provided by governments or private organizations?
-(Its answer is important because you need to focus on visiting governmental and university websites instead of third-party platforms like Applyindex or FindAPhD)
+- Do you want to apply for PhD scholarships provided by governments or private organizations?
+(The answer is important because you need to focus on visiting governmental and university websites instead of third-party platforms like Applyindex or FindAPhD)

 Step 5: Explore Funding Opportunities for PhD

-Funding is a critical aspect of how to find a PhD position for many students to reduce financial stress.
+If you are self-funding your PhD, skip this step.
+Funding is a critical aspect of how to find a PhD position to reduce financial stress.
 In most cases, when you enter an admission round of a university or research institute, you will be automatically considered for the full-funding competition.
 For example, universities in the USA and Canada will consider your application for TA funding if you have a high English test score, or universities in France, Germany, or Australia will consider you for research funding or PhD scholarships.
-So, it is straightforward, and you just need to say in your online application form that you want to be considered for funding (you should check the relevant boxes if multiple choices are available).
+So, it is straightforward, and you need to claim in your online application form that you want to be considered for funding (i.e., checking the relevant boxes if multiple choices are available).

 However, in some cases, you need to apply for external funding opportunities, such as governmental scholarships and organizational fellowships, that do not appear in universities’ application forms.
 Therefore, you need to apply for them separately.
 Depending on the country, you must secure funding first to be eligible for entering an admission round (like the external PhD format in the Netherlands).
 To find a PhD with funding, thoroughly explore country-specific funding programs.
 Understanding these options is key to how to find a PhD without financial barriers.
 Always check their eligibility and requirements criteria before applying.